Energinet-DataHub/ARCHIVED-geh-charges/source/Energinet.Charges.Libraries/source/Energinet.DataHub.Charges.Clients/documents/documentation.md

 - The type [`IDefaultChargeLinkMessagesClient`](https://github.com/Energinet-DataHub/geh-charges/blob/main/source/Energinet.Charges.Libraries/source/Energinet.DataHub.Charges.Clients/DefaultChargeLinkMessages/IDefaultChargeLinkMessagesClient.cs) to request sending notifications to market actors about charge links created from defaults initiated from previous request - and handle the reply

 ## Registration
-`IDefaultChargeLinkClient` should be registered as a singleton.
+`IDefaultChargeLinkClient` is thread safe and must be registered as a singleton.

-`IDefaultChargeLinkMessagesClient` should be used as a singleton.
+`IDefaultChargeLinkMessagesClient` is thread safe and must be used as a singleton.

 ### Example